If you’re pregnant, you might be concerned about using the infrared sauna.

 Other defects

-The use of sauna therapy or other heat therapy during early pregnancy may lead to other birth defects including a heart problem and cleft lip and palate.
+The use of sauna therapy or other heat therapy during early pregnancy may lead to other birth defects, including a heart problem and cleft lip and palate.
 This may lead to improper growth of a baby with various health problems.

 After reading all the risks of sauna therapy on the health of a pregnant woman and her baby, you will surely think 1000 times before taking a session.
 But if you cannot resist sauna therapy during pregnancy, first talk to your doctor and take precautionary measures.
-There are a lot of sauna therapy devices and mats available on Healthy Line to avoid stress and pain which leads you to a healthy and better life.
+There are a lot of sauna therapy devices and mats available on Healthy Line to help you avoid stress and pain, which leads you to a healthy and better life.

-1. Hi there
+Hi there

 I just finished the article and I am curious about the studies you have mentioned throughout.
 Do you have links to direct us to the studies or references for these studies?
 I would